schmudde/blog/content/posts/2023-05-08-data-is-a-bad-idea.md

 ></footer>
 </div>

-This is really about supporting a protocol with semantics.
-The aforementioned RDF is a perfect fit here.
-And protocols such as Solid and SPARQL provide advanced transport methods.
-Since we're talking about IDs in this article, a widely adopted technology like OpenID Connect also fits the bill using [scopes](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes).

-VCs also support semantic information while there are many solutions for exchanging meaningful files from WNFS to Dropbox.
+This issue is the culmination of all the others.
+Data cannot even flow between two computers if they do not understand each other.
+The most primitive file system metaphors like Dropbox and WNFS use file extensions and MIME types to understand what they are sending and receiving.
+Solid supports files and also RDF for greater expressivity.
+At this very moment, basic identity information is exchanged all around the internet using OpenID Connect [scopes](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes).

-Semantics have a drawback: [they have to be widely agreed upon](https://people.well.com/user/doctorow/metacrap.htm).
-Semantic vocabularies are largely developed like protocols.
-A small group of experts refine the vocabulary until a rough concensus  is reached and it is released to the pubic.
-Tagging, or the other hand, also describes in formation foot from the bottom-up.
+Semantics have a major drawback: [they have to be widely agreed upon](https://people.well.com/user/doctorow/metacrap.htm).
+Widely-adopted semantic vocabularies are usually refined by a small group of experts until a rough consensus is reached.
+The method can be seen in contra-distinction to *tags*.
+Tags also provide meaning to data but they are formed organically by a large group of people generating a large number of tags.
+Trends emerge over time and provide meaning to the information being tagged.

-Tagging can also be seen as a way to form widely distributed meaning.
-Sharing has been difficult across cultural and platform boundaries (think Pinboard vs Mastodon vs Flickr) but machine learning has changed the game on this casual tagging.
-Using the data sets, algorithms can also identify similar non-tagged data across the internet.[^machine-learning]
+These tags can lose their meaning in different cultural contexts or on different platforms - `#meta` might imply something different on Flicker than it means on Facebook.
+But machine learning has flattened these differences.
+Using existing data sets, algorithms can identify similar non-tagged data across the internet.[^machine-learning]

 [^machine-learning]: The black box model of machine learning is particularly insidious here.
 Like vocabularies and tagging, any solution will have implicit biases but machine learning offers none of the transparency afforded to other methods of structuring and describing information.

-# Conclusion

-These attributes would allow data to live closer to the person it is intended to represent; they would make data more expressive - allowing us to be our own ambassadors and participate in a powerful commons.
+# Control Does Not Scale

+It's not possible nor desirable to provide each person a simulacrum of their identity online.
+People don't want to manage their own data any more than (they want to manage their own servers)[TODO: Moxie Marlinspike Link].
+But large data centers are political artifacts[^winner] that necessitate a political response.
+This response depends on how we situate identity data in our lives - close to home, separate from the processes that compute it.

+[^winner]: &ldquo;Conventional wisdom posits technology as a neutral force that can be wielded for "evil" or for "good."
+But as Langdon Winner has pointed out, technologies can fundamentally embody explicit political arrangements.&rdquo; from *[How the Consumer Computer is Consuming Computing](posts/2022-08-23-the-consumer-computer.md)*.

+This arrangement is easier said than done.
+Data must have some sense of authenticity to be useful, it must have some contextual meaning to be shared, and it must leave room for error if it is to be alive.
+Agre outlines these principles but their technological implementation is unclear.[^telescript]

-There are many Solutions not described in this article.
+[^telescript]: There are many solutions not described in this article.
 Philip Agree mentions an ill-fated "intelligent agent" solution from the 1990s called [Telescript](http://www.datarover.com/Telescript/Whitepapers/wp4/whitepaper-4.html).
 Indeed, there are folks who are working on agent solutions today.
 Their focus on intention rather than data may even be closer to Kay's ambassadors.

-Hickey struggled to seriously entertain the line of inquiry.
-"How could date be a bad idea?" he mused.
-But my recent struggles with personal data have caused me to take it quite seriously.

-As this article shows, data-oriented solutions are both complex and fail to capture important aspects of identity.
-Perhaps data is a bad idea and agents inspired by biological systems are a good idea.
-But data is currently the most practical idea.
+Any real political response will require more than introducing shiny new tech.
+For example, consider all the institutional support needed to manage a currency in your country.
+And then remember that a person's identity is infinitely more complex than any financial abstraction.

+It may seem insurmountable, but the alternative is a single dominate political vision where only one form of data management exists: large data centers filled with coarse data points and countless assumptions about what that data says about who we are.
+This is a bad idea.

+It's probably not the bad idea that Kay had in mind when he was talking to Hickey, but the computer science is inseparable from the political science in this case.